M-o-a-T/moat-kv/docs/source/tutorial.rst

 ===================
-The DistKV tutorial
+The MoaT-KV tutorial
 ===================

 Installation
 ============

-This part is easy. ``pip install distkv``.
+This part is easy. ``pip install moat.kv``.

-You now have, or should have, a ``distkv`` command-line utility.
+You now have, or should have, a ``moat.kv`` command-line utility.
 If not, use this script::

    #!/usr/bin/env python3